4p3/4p3.github.io/_posts/2014-10-10-gatelessgate.markdown

 <blockquote>Gee, I didn't understand a word of it but it cheered me up enormously. - /A friend of Alan Watts/</blockquote>

 Sokkal nehezebb olvasmany, mint aminek elsore tunik.
+Online <a href="http://www.sacred-texts.com/bud/zen/mumonkan.htm">itt</a> olvashato.

 <h4>8/10</h4>